Can CCL19 Predict Chronic Lyme Disease Symptoms?

 CCL19 provides insight into the immune response associated with Lyme disease and its chronic manifestations.

-While not yet a routine clinical test, it highlights the role of immune signaling in persistent symptoms.
+While not yet a routine clinical test, it highlights the growing recognition that persistent symptoms after Lyme disease may involve measurable biologic and immune system changes.

-Patients may benefit from understanding persistent symptoms, reviewing testing limitations, and considering neurologic Lyme disease when symptoms continue.
+Patients may benefit from understanding persistent Lyme disease mechanisms, reviewing testing limitations, and considering neurologic Lyme disease when symptoms continue.

 Frequently Asked Questions